 On one hand, this gives you less flexibility about when you use your data.

 On the other hand, it does add up to more than the 10 GB per month that seems to be standard elsewhere.
 In a 28-day month, you’ll get 14 GB altogether, for example.

-The speeds you’ll get from it are decent, although they’re noticeably slower than the ones you’ll get from the paid version (they have to try to entice you to part with your money somehow, after all).
+The Australian speeds you’ll get from it are decent, although they’re noticeably slower than the ones you’ll get from the paid version (they do have to try to entice you to part with your money somehow, after all).